 Anybody registered to vote in the area covered by the Radlett Neighbourhood Plan will be entitled to vote.
 A simple majority of votes (over 50% of those voting) in favour of the Neighbourhood Plan is required in order for the local planning authority to 'make' the neighbourhood plan (bring it into force).
 At this point it becomes part of the development plan for the area and has to be taken into account in decisions on planning applications.

-For information or help relating to this web page please contact the Policy and Transport Team on firstname.lastname@example.org.
+For further information or help relating to the Radlett Plan, please contact the Planning Strategy Team on email@example.com.

 A neighbourhood area is the geographical area that the policies in the neighbourhood plan will apply to.
 Designating a neighbourhood area is an early step in producing a neighbourhood plan, and formerly indicates the area that the neighbourhood plan will cover.